gth2103/WordGuess/README.md

-Handle user input and update the page
+Handling user input and updating the page

 	The page was styled using html, css and bootstrap.
 The page was dynamically updated using javascript.